 Visitors should be encouraged and helped to access the outdoors responsibly.
 This requires providing knowledge and understanding on safety, the environment and wildlife, land use and management, respect for other visitors and other matters.
-A visitor code and general information should be developed by the CNPA in consultation with landowners and other stakeholders.
+Promoting the Scottish Outdoor Access Code and related general information should be undertaken by the CNPA, Scottish Natural Heritage and partners in consultation with land managers and other stakeholders.